-Sounds like an epic Chinese blockbuster doesn’t it?
-For some mums this is not too far from the truth!
-The 100 first days is a traditional celebration that marks the end of the first 3 months of life for a new baby — in other words, it’s the end of the fourth trimester!
+While some cultures celebrate the birth of baby with newborn gifts, the 100 first days is a traditional celebration that marks the end of the first 3 months of life for a new baby — in other words, it’s the end of the fourth trimester!
 The traditional Chinese believe that the first 100 days is when the baby and mum are most vulnerable to the elements, so they were advised to stay indoors to avoid illness.
 Another tale explains that in the days of yore it was rare for a baby to survive the first 100 days, so when they did it was a cause for celebration!

 While Chinese, Korean and Japanese families typically celebrate the first 100 days; in Singapore most Chinese families celebrate their baby’s first full month – otherwise known as the ‘Full Moon’.
 Essentially the point of both celebrations is to celebrate the welcoming of a new baby into the family, and… well do we really need more of an excuse for a party especially when you’ll be getting some gorgeous 100-day gifts!?

 If you’re going to go the completely traditional route for this celebration, there are some rituals that will need to be observed.